zitadel/zitadel/docs/docs/legal/support-services.md

 ## Introduction

-This annex of the [Framework Agreement](terms-of-service) describes the support services offered by us for our Services.
+This annex of the [Framework Agreement](terms-of-service) and the [Support Service Terms and Conditions](terms-support-service) describes the support services offered by us for our Services.

+[ADD ALSO SUPPORT PROGRAM; REMOVE ZITADEL CLOUD]

 Support Services for products and services provided by CAOS is offered to customers according to the terms and conditions outlined in this document.
 The customer may purchase support services from CAOS Ltd. directly.

-Last revised: July 20, 2021
+Last revised: August 20, 2021

 ## Support Services